Skip to content

 Imagine an AI suggestion feature with strong output quality.
 The prompts are well-tuned, retrieval is solid, evals look great.
 But the team is only tracking click-through rate, a surface-level metric that tells you almost nothing about whether the AI is actually helping.
 That's their entire measurement story.
 They have no idea that a huge share of users are dismissing suggestions without reading them.
 They can't see the pattern, so they keep tweaking the prompt while the actual problem (users don't trust the output enough to engage with it) sits there untouched for months.
 Versions of this play out all the time.

-Overall maturity?
-Level 1.
+That puts overall maturity at Level 1.
 The team was flying blind on measurement, which meant they couldn't diagnose any of the other problems.
 So they defaulted to the thing they knew how to improve: the prompt.

 What to do about it